 St Columba's Primary School is part of the All-Saints Blackbutt South Parish.
 Our Mass Centre is St Columba's Church, located adjacent to the school.
 Open communication is enjoyed between the school staff and our Parish Priest, the Parish Team, St Vincent de Paul society and members of the Parish Office.
-The Sacramental Parish program is primarily run though the school and information is shared with other members of the parish through parish bulletins.
+The Sacramental Parish program is run with a high level of school participation and information is shared with other members of the parish through parish bulletins.